replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 This definitely violates our brand standards!

-Don't worry, Replicated provides a few options to customize the appliance installer.
+Don't worry, Replicated provides a few options to customize the appliance Admin Console.
 The first customizations we're going to look at will make it clear which application we're installing.

 Adding a Name and Logo to the Appliance